 How are MLR rebates determined?

 Medical Loss Ratio (MLR) rebates are determined on a state-by-state basis and based on all the premiums and claims for a group of policies issued by an insurance company in a state during the previous calendar year.

-Rebates are not based solely on the claims for your own group.
-If claims for all policies similar to your size in your state for the previous calendar year were lower than the required MLR percent (80% for small groups and 85% for large groups), your group will receive a rebate.
+Rebates are not based solely on the claims for your group.
+If claims for all policies similar to your size in your state for the previous calendar year were lower than the required MLR percent (80% for small groups and 85% for large groups), your group would receive a rebate.

 How is MLR calculated?